Copula-Based Trading of Cointegrated Cryptocurrency Pairs: Empirical Results

-Increasing the entering threshold $\alpha_1$ augments the number of trading signals, leading to greater volatility in both EG and KSS strategies, but the return behaves differently in each of them.
-With $\alpha_1=0.05$, the strategy with the EG test exhibits risk-adjusted profitability higher than the KSS test, indicating that the Engle-Granger linear cointegration test can identify pairs with more profitable outcomes.
+When the entry threshold $\alpha_1$ increases, it results in an increase in the number of trading signals.
+This, in turn, leads to higher volatility in both the EG and KSS strategies.
+However, despite the increased volatility, there is no corresponding increase in return.
+This indicates that the optimal threshold is $0.10$, and at this level, the risk-adjusted profitability is similar between the strategy with the EG test and the KSS test.

 To compare our strategy's results with the buy-and-hold strategy, we use a passive investment approach that involves holding a relatively steady portfolio for an extended period, despite short-term market fluctuations.
-The Bitcoin buy-and-hold strategy shows a negative annualized return of $-26.9\%$ with a high annualized standard deviation of $77.8\%$.
-The annualized Sharpe Ratio is negative ($-0.35$), indicating poor risk-adjusted performance.
+The Bitcoin buy-and-hold strategy shows a negative annualized return of $-17.0\%$ with a high annualized standard deviation of $72.6\%$.
+The annualized Sharpe Ratio is negative ($-0.23$), indicating poor risk-adjusted performance.
 The maximum drawdown is severe ($-77.1\%$), indicating a high risk.
-On the other hand, the portfolio buy-and-hold strategy\footnote{The buy-and-hold strategy in the portfolio involves investing in all twenty cryptocurrency coins with equal weights at the start of the study, retaining them throughout the trading periods, and ultimately selling them at the end of the study period.} shows a positive annualized return of $21.2\%$ with a high annualized standard deviation of $104.5\%$.
-The annualized Sharpe Ratio is positive ($0.20$), indicating better risk-adjusted performance compared to the Bitcoin buy-and-hold strategy.
-The maximum drawdown is also severe ($-82.6\%$), indicating a high risk.
+On the other hand, the portfolio buy-and-hold strategy\footnote{The buy-and-hold strategy in the portfolio involves investing in all twenty cryptocurrency coins with equal weights at the start of the study, retaining them throughout the trading periods, and ultimately selling them at the end of the study period.} shows a positive annualized return of $14.4\%$ with a high annualized standard deviation of $98.6\%$.
+The annualized Sharpe Ratio is positive ($0.15$), indicating better risk-adjusted performance compared to the Bitcoin buy-and-hold strategy.
+The maximum drawdown is also severe ($-82.2\%$), indicating a high risk.
 Both tests of the pairs trading strategy outperform the Bitcoin buy-and-hold strategy and the portfolio buy-and-hold strategy.
-The pairs trading strategy using the EG test outperforms the portfolio buy-and-hold by over five times with a significance level of $0.05$.
-Similarly, the KSS strategy's performance is more than four times better\footnote{The Gross Profit and Loss (P\&L) mentioned in table \ref{tab 9} is the total profit and loss generated by transactions before deducting any transaction fees associated with them.}.
+Our pairs trading strategy outperforms the portfolio buy-and-hold by over six times when $\alpha_1=0.10$.